-It’s boiler slag, which is a recycled product from coal-burning plants.
+Coal slag, also known as boiler slag, is a recycled product produced by coal-burning plants.
 When coal is “fired” at over 2,500 degrees, it melts and produces a by-product called slag.
-When the slag is cooled through a process called vitrification, it solidifies, forming sharp, angular granules in a variety of sizes.
-We reclaim this slag, dry it, crush it, screen it, and then size the remaining granules into seven different grades.
+The slag is cooled through a process called vitrification which causes it to solidify and form sharp, angular granules in a variety of sizes.
+This slag is then reclaimed, dried, crushed, and the remaining granules are sorted into seven different grades.

 Black Diamond abrasive products are by far the toughest, most effective “one-time” use blasting abrasives media available.
 Not to mention, cost-effective.
 Compare the efficiency and power of our low-dusting products with any other abrasive media and Black Diamond wins every time.
 We also offer more grade sizes than anyone else in the industry, meaning you have more options to better achieve the target profile and finish.

 Yes, Black Diamond abrasive products are safe.
 Black Diamond abrasive products are also a safer alternative to sand because they contain less than 1% free crystalline silica and are low dusting and chemically inert.
 Additional certifications and recognitions can be seen here.

 Black Diamond blasting abrasives can certainly be recycled.
 To do so, you need to blast in a clean environment with a screening process in place to reclaim the granules.
 Your screens must be consistent with the grade of the abrasive product you’re using.